 Prior to joining the firm, Gunjan was a partner in the Washington, D.C. office of a national law firm where he focused his practice on government contracts, including suspension and debarment, bid protests, small business matters, and mergers and acquisitions.
 Gunjan’s career includes two secondments at Fortune 100 government contractors, giving him a unique perspective on working with particular types of government contractors.

 While attending law school, Gunjan was a law clerk for the U.S. Army Office of the Chief Attorney where he provided guidance on government contracts administration and bid protests.
 He was also an Editorial Assistant and a staff member of the Catholic University Law Review.

-Gunjan has been recognized in 2014, 2015, 2016 and 2017 as a Washington D.C.
+Gunjan was recognized in 2020 and the six years immediately preceding as a Washington D.C.
 “Rising Star” in the area of Government Contracts by Super Lawyers magazine.
+He was recommended in 2017 by Legal 500 US for Real Estate and Construction Law.
 Gunjan is fluent in Gujarati, an Indian dialect.

 District of Columbia (2008)

 Supreme Court of Georgia

 U.S. Court of Appeals for the Federal Circuit

 U.S. District Court for the District of Columbia